top of page

 Eligibility

-To qualify for an individual disability insurance policy, insurers want to see that you are:
+To qualify for an individual disability insurance policy, insurers want to see that the candidate is:

 • Not currently disabled.